ossuminc/riddl/README.md

 ## Dependencies

-This codebase targets Java 11.
+This codebase targets Java 17 and Scala 3.0